Toward Efficient Polynomial Preconditioning for GMRES: Double Polynomial Preconditioning

 \section{Double Polynomial Preconditioning}

-Subsection 4.1 showed reduction in matrix-vector products and mentioned that dot products are reduced by an even greater proportion.
+Some earlier examples showed that polynomial preconditioning can greatly reduce dot products.
 Here we look at further reducing dot products by using high degree composite polynomials.

-In the results of Example 6 shown in Table 4.2, dot products are reduced by almost four orders of magnitude going from no polynomial preconditioning to a polynomial of degree $200$.
+In the results of Example 3 shown in Table \ref{Tab:BihamrN40Th}, dot products are reduced by almost four orders of magnitude going from no polynomial preconditioning to a polynomial of degree $200$.
 However, there is a limit to this reduction; at some point, creating higher degree polynomials raises the total number of dot products.
-To study this, we separate the two phases of PP-GMRES: creating the polynomial and the linear solve.
+To study this, we separate the two phases of PP-GMRES: polynomial creation and the linear solve.
 When solving the linear equations, dot products keep going down as the cycles are reduced, but the dot products needed to generate the polynomial increase as the polynomial degree increases.
-With degree $200$ in Example 6, there are about $20{,}000$ dot products for generating the polynomial and about $14{,}000$ for the linear solve.
+With degree $200$ in Example 3, there are about $20{,}000$ dot products for generating the polynomial and about $14{,}000$ for the linear solve.
 Then with degree $400\ (+3)$, only about $5{,}000$ dot products are needed for the solve, but about $80{,}000$ dot products are needed for generating the polynomial.

-To make high-degree polynomials that reduce the total number of dot products rather than just the dot products for the linear solve, we suggest double polynomial preconditioning~\cite{EmbreePPArnoldi}.
+For high-degree polynomials that reduce the total number of dot products, we suggest double polynomial preconditioning~\cite{PPArnoldi}.
 First, a GMRES iteration for matrix $A$ of length $d_1$ finds the polynomial $\phi_1$.
 Then GMRES with matrix $\phi_1(A)$ is run to length $d_2$ to determine the polynomial $\phi_2$.
 The corresponding polynomials $p_1$ and $p_2$ are such that $\phi_1(\alpha) = \alpha p_1(\alpha)$ and $\phi_2(\alpha) = \alpha p_2(\alpha)$.
 The composite polynomial, $\phi_2(\phi_1(A))$, is used for the polynomial preconditioned GMRES phase.
 Plugging in to (\ref{eqn:ppsys}) and (\ref{eqn:ppsys2}), the linear equations problem becomes

+This approach allows for high degree polynomials with minimal storage and orthogonalization for the initial GMRES iteration which creates the composite polynomial.